Sunny Deol: Legacy

 In 2016, Geeta Phogat, the Indian wrestler and Olympic gold medalist, expressed her admiration for Deol, citing him as her favourite actor and how she drew inspiration from his "angry man" portrayals.
 Also in 2016, actors Varun Dhawan and John Abraham referred to Deol as "the greatest action hero of Bollywood".
-Deol's dialogues, including "Balwant Rai Ke Kutto", "Dhai Kilo ka Haath", "Tarikh Pe Tarikh" and "Yeh Mazdoor ka Haath hai Kaatiya" are considered iconic.
-In 2019, Prime Minister Narendra Modi celebrated India's spirit by tweeting one of Deol's dialogues: "Hindustan Zindabad Tha, Hai, Aur Rahega".
+Deol's dialogues, including "Balwant Rai Ke Kutto", "Dhai Kilo ka Haath", "Tarikh Pe Tarikh", "Cheer Dunga Faad Dunga Saale", "Yeh Mazdoor Ka Haath Hai Katya" and "Tum Sirf Meri Ho, Kisi Aur Ki Nahi Ho Sakti" are considered iconic.
+In 2019, Prime Minister Narendra Modi lauded Sunny Deol and celebrated India's spirit by tweeting one of Deol's dialogues: "Hindustan Zindabad Tha, Zindabad Hai, Aur Zindabad Rahega".
+The dialogue "Tarikh Pe Tarikh" has become a widely used phrase to criticise delays in the Indian judicial system.
+Former Chief Justice of India D.Y.
+Chandrachud invoked the line to publicly condemn the culture.
+Amit Shah referenced the phrase in the Lok Sabha on 20 December 2023, while discussing the overhaul of the criminal justice system.

 In 2022, he was placed in Outlook India's "75 Best Bollywood Actors" list.
 News18 named him "The Blockbuster King Of The '90s".
 In 2023, Deol was referenced in the lyrics of Haryanvi singer Raju Punjabi's viral song "Choudhar Jaat Ki".
 The specific lines from the song were, "Hawa banai thadi re meri Sunny Deol si body re (I make you look good with my Sunny Deol-like body)".
 Deol is renowned for his powerful voice, serving as an inspiration for many imitators and voice actors.
-Kiku Sharda repeatedly mimics Deol on The Kapil Sharma Show.
+Kiku Sharda repeatedly parodied Deol on The Kapil Sharma Show and continues to do so on The Great Indian Kapil Show.
 In the Hindi-dubbed version of the cartoon series Oggy and the Cockroaches, the character Jack is voiced by Saurav Chakrabarti, who emulates Deol's distinctive vocal style.
+In the 2025 film Son of Sardaar 2, Ajay Devgn reenacts a famous scene from Border.
+He delivers the dialogue originally spoken by Deol: "Tumme Se Kisi Ek Ne Bhi Bhaagne Ki Koshish Ki Toh Main Goli Maar Doonga."
+That same year, the blockbuster film Dhurandhar featured a dialogue referencing two of Deol's previous films.
+Ranveer Singh delivered the line, "Ghayal Hoon, Isiliye Ghatak Hoon".